Z.ai GLM-5 vs MiniMax M2.5 vs Kimi K2.5: Ultimate 2026 Comparison Guide

 Avoid If:

-- You prefer per-token billing over monthly subscriptions
+- You prefer pay-per-use billing over subscriptions

-MiniMax Coding Plan: The Open-Source Powerhouse
+MiniMax Coding Plan: The Speed & Efficiency Champion

 Overview and Philosophy

-Pricing Structure
+Pricing Structure (February 2026)

 Three Tiers: